Black History Month 2024: The Role Of African Americans In History

 Counseling options for African Americans

 Through certain online therapy platforms like BetterHelp, you can indicate your preference for a BIPOC therapist when you sign up.
-You can also note if you have any cultural or religious beliefs you’d like your therapist to tell or if you’d prefer to see an LGBTQ+ therapist.
-The option to ensure your identity is respected and understood in therapy may allow you to feel safe with your therapist so you can get the care you need, whether it’s via phone, video call, and/or in-app messaging.
+You can also note if you’d prefer to see an LGBTQ+ therapist or if you have any cultural or religious beliefs you’d like your therapist to hold.
+The option to ensure your identity is respected and understood while in therapy may allow you to feel safe with your therapist so you can get the care you need, whether it’s via phone, video call, and/or in-app messaging.
 Research suggests that online therapy can be as effective as in-person therapy in treating various mental illnesses and symptoms, including depression, anxiety, stress, and post-traumatic stress disorder, making it a potential option to explore for many individuals.

 Takeaway